haniyahashim83-cell/CodeAlpha_EDA/README.md

 1. Clone this repository.
 2. Install the required libraries:

+bash
 pip install pandas numpy matplotlib seaborn

 3. Open notebook/Netflix_EDA.ipynb in Jupyter Notebook or VS Code.
 4. Run all cells to reproduce the analysis and visualizations.

-## Author
+## 👩‍💻 Author

 *Haniya Hashim*

 MBA (Finance & HR) | Aspiring Financial Analyst

+Completed as part of the *CodeAlpha Data Analytics Internship*.

+## License

-CodeAlpha Data Analytics Internship
+This project is created for educational purposes as part of the CodeAlpha Data Analytics Internship.